First-wave feminism: France

-The issue of women's rights were discussed during the Age of Enlightenment and the French revolution.
+The issue of women's rights were discussed during the Age of Enlightenment and the French Revolution.
 Some success was achieved by the new inheritance rights (Loi sur l'héritage des enfants) and the divorce law (Loi autorisant le divorce en France).

 A movement that brought feminism into play happened during the same time a republican form of government came to replace the classic Catholic monarchy.
 A few females took on leadership roles to form groups divided by financial stability, religion, and social status.
 One of these groups, the Society of Revolutionary Republican Women, managed to draw significant interest within the national political scene, and advocated for gender equality in revolutionary politics.
 Another such group were Société fraternelle des patriotes de l'un et l'autre sexe.
 These groups were driven to increase economic opportunities by hosting meetings, writing journals, and forming organizations with the same means.

 However, the Code Napoléon of 1804 eradicated the progress made during the revolution.
 Women's rights were supported by the rule of the Communist Paris Commune of 1870, but the rule of the Commune came to be temporary.

 An 1897 newspaper, La Fronde, was the most prestigious women-run newspaper.
 It maintained as a daily paper for 6 years and covered controversial topics such as the working women and advocating for women's political rights.

 The First wave women's movement in France organized when the Association pour le Droit des Femmes was founded by Maria Deraismes and Léon Richer in 1870.
 It was followed by the Ligue Française pour le Droit des Femmes (1882) which took up the issue of women suffrage and became the leading suffrage society in parallel to the Union française pour le suffrage des femmes (1909-1945).

 Germany

 The First wave women's movement in Germany organized under the influence of the Revolutions of 1848.
 It organized for the first time in the first women's organization in Germany, the Allgemeiner Deutscher Frauenverein (ADF), which was founded by Louise Otto-Peters and Auguste Schmidt in Leipzig 1865.

 Women in the middle class sought improvements in their social status and prospects in society.
 A humanist aspiration connected the women together as they wanted to identify and be respected as full individuals.
 They were drawn into the socialist political struggles of the revolution because they were promised full equity afterwards.
 The agenda of women's improvements consisted of gaining rights to work, education, abortion, contraception, and the right to seek a profession.
 The premise of German feminism was revolved around the political common good, including social justice and family values.
-The pressure women put on society lead to women's suffrage at the beginning of the nineteenth century.
+The pressure women put on society led to women's suffrage in 1918.
 This created further feminist movements to expand women's rights.

 In comparison to the United States, German feminism targets a collective representation and women's autonomy whereas the American feminism is focused on general equality.